 Make sure any counteroffer addresses your reasons for leaving.
 By thinking it over, you can make a decision that's best for you and your career growth.

 Resigning in Malaysia requires cultural sensitivity and professionalism.
-By following our tips, you can write a resignation letter that's clear, professional, and respectful.
+By following our tips and referring to a well-structured resignation email sample, you can write a resignation letter that's clear, professional, and respectful.
 Clear communication is essential.
 Avoid unnecessary details and passive-aggressive remarks.
 Maintain professionalism throughout your email.

 When you write your resignation email and talk about your future goals, think about how they fit with Malaysia's changing job market and businesses.
 It can make your message more relevant and interesting.